MonoidMusician/blog/sources/applicatives.md

 -- a function from the output side of the morphism. categoryFn :: Arrrp f () (i -> r) <-> Arrrp f i r
--- It is very hard to write it down as a single isomorphism, so we have to -- write down each direction and proofs that they are equal categoryFn-> arrrp = lmap (\i -> (i, ())) (second' arrrp) categoryFn<- arrrp = lmap (\() -> id) (closed arrrp)
+-- It is very hard to write it down as a single isomorphism, so we have to -- write down each direction and prove that they are inverses categoryFn-> arrrp = lmap (\i -> (i, ())) (second' arrrp) categoryFn<- arrrp = lmap (\() -> id) (closed arrrp)